 1/ Get the team involved from the beginning.
 Having synergy within the team and discussing the expectations and goals of the show together means that new ideas are more readily accepted.

 2/ Focus on how it will work rather than how the stand will look.
 Present your ‘why’ to the team along with the process of how you will achieve your goals.
+When everyone understands why certain design choices have been made and how they feed into your goal for the show, you have a better chance of stepping away from how things have always been done.

 3/ Get a tradeshow strategist on board.
 Outside influence can really help align the team.
 One tactic we find really helpful to instill confidence is team training around how to implement your strategies.
 Not enough companies do this, but the ones we are called in to do this for gain so much more respect for the exhibition process as they understand how they can actively contribute to sales goals.
 There are metrics and a plan of attack for how it will all work. i.e. There is a game plan and this is the team huddle.